debojitsantra/DesignerPortfolio/Readme.md

 ## 📄 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the [GPL 3.0](LICENSE).

 ---